|

 Photograph Collection, 1915-1920 and undated

-The collection contains images of World War I, Post World War I aviation, Gelin family
+images of World War I, post-World War I aviation, Gelin family photos, images of

-photos, images of the West Texas Hospital (1920) in Lubbock, a carpenter shop interior
+the West Texas Hospital (1920) in Lubbock, a carpenter shop interior with wooden

 Gelin, Carl.
 H.